Joe Lombardo: Tenure

 Lombardo was sworn in on January 2, 2023, the same day Cisco Aguilar became Nevada Secretary of State and Andy Matthews became Nevada State Controller.
 On his fourth day in office, Lombardo signed two executive orders to remove remaining COVID-19 mandates and address workforce vacancies and wages.
 On January 12, Lombardo signed two more executive orders aimed at reducing regulatory burdens.
 The orders would suspend any new regulations from executive agencies, with exceptions for regulations that would affect public health, public safety, pending judicial deadlines and the essential duties of an executive branch.

-Assuming office during the 2022–23 winter season, Lombardo cited the inclement weather conditions to enforce motor carrier restrictions on the delivery of propane, calling it a "propane delivery emergency", and saying that it was to ensure "Nevadans have access to adequate propane supplies".
-On January 10, he ordered officials in Washoe, Carson, Douglas, Lyon and Storey counties to close all government offices after the Nevada Department of Transportation warned about dangerous road conditions along with worsening weather.

 In his State of the State address on January 23, Lombardo proposed a two-year $11 billion budget that would be the largest general fund budget in Nevada history and pledged $2 billion per biennium for K-12 education—an increase of more than 22% from the previous biennium.
 He also promised to restore funding to the state's higher education system and proposed adding $313 million into what he announced as the "Nevada Way Fund", a savings fund to be used for infrastructure and development projects.
 On March 1, Lombardo signed legislation to transfer $70 million from the state's general fund to the education fund.

+In May, Lombardo proposed implementing a voter ID requirement to roll back vote-by-mail.
+State Democratic legislators have said the proposal would be "dead on arrival".

+In June, Lombardo introduced a bill to the Nevada State Legislature to help fund a $1.5 billion 30,000-seat ballpark built on the site of the Tropicana Las Vegas for the Oakland Athletics' relocation to Las Vegas via partial public financing.
+During a special session, the bill was amended and renamed SB1 on June 7.
+By June 15, he signed SB1 into law, which authorized the funding and construction of the ballpark after it passed in the Legislature by a majority vote.
+In June 2023, Lombardo signed a bill to provide $380 million in public funding for the stadium.
+Proponents of the public funding package argued that it would be good for Nevada's economy, while some economists argued that studies show these kinds of deals are bad investments for taxpayers.

+In September 2023, the work vacancy rate in Nevada stood at 24.3%, virtually unchanged since Lombardo was sworn in as governor.
+In an attempt to lower the vacancy rate, Lombardo signed an executive order on September 18 that suspended certain minimum qualification requirements for state jobs for at least 90 days.

+In July 2025, a poll conducted for a Democratic-aligned group and reported by The Nevada Independent found that 51% of Nevada voters approved of Lombardo's job performance while 38% disapproved, with lower ratings among Latino voters and on economic issues.

+Political positions

+Lombardo describes himself as a moderate Republican.

+Criminal justice

+In an April 2022 interview with The Nevada Independent, Lombardo said he supports the death penalty as long as there is due process.

+Lombardo has said he opposes the "defund the police" slogan.